One-to-One Support in Labour

 CPDTime.

-For many years now, midwives have been voicing concerns about the dehumanisation of women's birth experiences.
-This, in turn, has led to calls for a return to continuous, one‐to‐one support for women during labour (Bohren et al. 2017).
+For many years now, midwives have been voicing concerns about the dehumanisation of people’s birth experiences.
+This, in turn, has led to calls for a return to continuous, one‐to‐one support for patients during labour (Bohren et al. 2017).

-Yet, whilst many midwives instinctively agree with this concept, the term one-to-one care lacks a clear definition and its multiple meanings make policy development and consistently high-quality research difficult to achieve (Sosa, Crozier & Robinson 2012).
+Yet, whilst many midwives instinctively agree with this concept, the term one-to-one care lacks a clear definition, and its multiple meanings make policy development and consistently high-quality research difficult to achieve (Sosa et al. 2012).

 What is Meant by One-to-One Care?